geanders/test_directory/tidy_text.md

 feedback to the user through messages, warnings, and the final output.

 If a collection of tools is similar in its user interfaces, it will make it easier for users to learn and use any of the tools in that collection once they've learned how to use one.
 For cars, this explains how the rental car business is able to succeed.
 Even though different car models are very different in many characteristics---their engines, their colors, their software---they are very consistent in their user interfaces.
 Once you've learned how to drive one car, when you get in a new car, the gas pedal, brake, and steering wheel are almost guaranteed to be in about the same place and to operate about the same way as in the car you learned to drive in.
-The exceptions are rare enough to be memorable---think of all the movies where a laughline comes from a character trying to drive a car with the driver side on the right if they're used to the left or vice versa.
+The exceptions are rare enough to be memorable---think how manyu movies have a laughline from a character trying to drive a car with the driver side on the right if they're used to the left or vice versa.

 The tidyverse tools are similarly designed so that they all have a very similar user interface.
 For example ...
+What's more, the functions are typically given names that very clearly describe the action that the function does, like `filter`, `summarize`, `mutate`, and `group`.
+As a result, the final code is very clear and can almost be "read" as a natural language, rather than code.

 > "Another part of what makes the Tidyverse effective is harder to see and, indeed, the goal is for it to become invisible: conventions.
 The Tidyverse